XML RSS

 WHERE = is like setting the criteria in a query.

 In the resulting query, the field names will be those contained in the first SELECT statement.
+The second Union Select, the field names will be ignored.

 The field names in the second SELECT statement can be different, but must have the same data type.